VRHIKKY/VketCloudSDK_Documents/docs/AboutVketCloudSDK/SetupSDK_external.en.md

   Finally, press the "Save" button to save the settings.

 ---
 ### Step 3.
-Install VketCloudSDK package from Package Manager
+Install the VketCloudSDK Install Wizard via Package Manager

 Open the "Packages" window from Unity's menu Window > Package Manager.